git-pull/tao-of-tmux/manuscript/10-scripting.md

 `list-windows` and `list-sessions` and formats.
 This makes tmux not only accessible and configurable, but also scriptable.

-The ability to target information explicitly and reliably down to the point of tracking a pane by its ID and collecting its pane contents, even sending in keys.
-Used by the skilled programmer, opening the possibility of orchestrating the terminals in ways that were previously unrealistic; anything from niche shell scripts to monitor and react to behavior on systems to high-level, intelligent and structured control via object oriented libraries, like [libtmux](https://libtmux.git-pull.com).
+The ability to retrieve explicitly and reliably, from session the sesson down to a pane.
+All it takes is a pane's ID to capture its contents or even send it keys.
+Used by the skilled programmer, scripting tmux can facilitate orchestrating terminals in ways previously deemed unrealistic; anything from niche shell scripts to monitor and react to behavior on systems to high-level, intelligent and structured control via object oriented libraries, like [libtmux](https://libtmux.git-pull.com).